Tony Clifton: Other appearances

 Clifton (played by Zmuda) appeared once on Late Night with David Letterman, where he was interviewed and sang a medley with the band.
 In 1982, Clifton also appeared on The Fantastic Miss Piggy Show as the host's "new discovery," although the other Muppets and host George Hamilton remained skeptical of Clifton's talent.

 Perhaps the biggest myth surrounding Tony Clifton's TV appearances comes from Dinah Shore's daytime talk show Dinah & Friends.
 According to legend, Clifton arrived for the taping drunk and then pressured Shore in front of the studio audience to sing a duet with him although he had been previously told that she had a sore throat.
 This was a prearranged bit which featured messages from the producers telling the viewers at home that this was a "put on".
 The myth continues that, after dumping eggs on Shore's head, the show's producers quickly cut to a commercial as Clifton was escorted out of the studio, and the videotape of the incident was "destroyed".
 In reality, the footage has been lost, and the entire event was staged, as with all of Kaufman's appearances.

 Clifton was also a heckler on The Green Room with Paul Provenza and was escorted out of the room.

+Circa 1999 the character appeared in the pilot episode of Stormy Justice with Judge Tony Clifton.
+The show was a parody of The People's Court which pitted Clifton as an abusive small claims judge against real life litigants who believed the judge and the proceedings to be legitimate.

 In 2009, Clifton appeared on The Opie & Anthony Show to promote a performance at Santos Party House in New York City.